UniversalDependencies/UD_Arabic-PADT/README.md

 # Changelog

+* 2021-05-15 v2.8
+  * Fixed order of multi-word lemmas in enhanced deprels.

 * 2020-05-15 v2.6
   * Added enhanced relations with case information.
   * Added empty nodes to enhanced graphs (but orphans are just converted to dep).